// Author:

 #define MQTT_QoS 0

-// To connect and use IBM Watson IoT Platform Quickstart service, need to set
+// To connect and use IBM Watson IoT Platform Quickstart service, need

 // Organization ID: quickstart